Rufus For Real

 No Fail Rice Cooking Method

-• Pour some rice into a pot.
-Don't measure, just dump about how much you think you will need.
-This is a very technical method, obviously.
+• Pour rice into a pot.
+Don’t measure it.
+Just add about what you think you’ll need.
+Very scientific, obviously.

-• Add the rinsed rice to a small saucepan and make sure it is level.
-Very lightly touching the top of the rice with your fingertip, add fresh, clear water until it reaches the first knuckle on your finger.
+• Transfer the rinsed rice to a saucepan and level it out.
+Lightly rest your fingertip on top of the rice, then add fresh water until it reaches the first knuckle of your finger.

-• Bring the rice and water to a boil.
-Lower to a simmer and cover with a lid for 20 minutes.
-Do Not Peak.
-No Touchy for 20 minutes.
+• Bring the rice and water to a boil, then reduce to a gentle simmer.
+Cover with a lid and cook for 20 minutes.
+Do not peek.
+No touching.
+No lifting the lid.

 Korean beef bowl